-Service Charges was chosen as a topic to be reviewed due to an increased number of complaints in this area, also from our feedback from the Tenants Satisfaction Measures.
+Service Charges was chosen as a topic to be reviewed due to an increased number of complaints in this area, in addition to the feedback from the 2023 Tenants Satisfaction Measures.

-The Service Improvement Panel (SIP) members were recruited through recommendations from teams within PA who identified residents who at the time had an active or previously had a complaint about their service charge, or residents who had a service charge responsibility to PA Housing.
-Two members were also recruited via our strategic Resident Assembly.
+The Service Improvement Panel (SIP) members were recruited through recommendations from teams who identified residents that had an active complaint or had previously been through the complaints process surrounding their service charge.

 The Service Charges SIP ran from June - October 2024.
-The SIP held weekly meetings that involved:
+During the SIP meetings, the panel:

 -